PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Discussion

 To begin, our sparse regression algorithm is extremely confident in the identified PDE.
-The residual of the next sparsest PDE (see equation \ref{eq:Relative_Increase}) is more than $7,000$\% that of the identified PDE in equation \ref{eq:Wrong_Heat}.
-By contrast, the residual of the second highest ranked PDE is just a few percent less than that of the next sparsest PDE.
+According to the ranking metric (see equation \ref{eq:Ranking_Metric}), removing the LIF from the highest-ranking PDE causes its least-squares residual to increase by more than $7,000$\%.
+By contrast, removing the LIF from the second highest-ranking PDE increases its residual by just a few percent.
 Thus, the identified PDE fits $N$ exceptionally well.
-We can understand what is happening if we solve the heat equation by hand.
-We can express the solution, $U$, as follows:
+We can understand what is happening if we solve the heat equation using the method of \emph{separation of variables}.
+We can express the solution, $U$, as

 Substituting this into the heat equation and rearranging gives the following:

 The only way this can be true for all $t, x$ is if both sides equal a constant, $\lambda$.
 This forces $X$ and $T$ to satisfy the following ODEs: